 - Read text as PDF

 - Advice on success, goal achievement or marketing

 This is how you turn uncertainties and knowledge gaps into strengths

 If you are a perfectionist and want to do everything well, you put yourself under unnecessary pressure and there is a high risk that something will go wrong.
 You are human and not perfect.
 On the contrary:

 make small mistakes sympathisch, Perfection works fast unapproachable.
-Better: Get rid of your fears – even if the presentation doesn't go XNUMX%, it probably won't be the end of you Career.
+Better: Get rid of your fears – even if the presentation doesn't go XNUMX%, it probably won't be the end of you Jobs.
 Prepare yourself well, but do it yourself clearthat you just can't answer all the questions.
 And do some relaxation exercises.